 ➤ Next, go to the Number tab, and choose Custom from the Category list.
 Now, in the Type box, which is on the top of the formats list, type [h]:mm;@ and click OK.

 ➤ Finally, we will get the following result.

-2. Calculate Total Hours Using Excel SUM Function
+2. Calculating Total Hours Using Excel SUM Function

 - Type the below formula in Cell C8.